 Sick time off for regular contract covered, classified, and professional staff

-All classified non-union staff, contract covered staff, professional staff, student employees, and temporary hourly staff earn sick time off.
-This page outlines rules for classified non-union, contract covered staff, and professional staff.
-For sick time off provisions for temporary hourly staff and student hourly employees, view the sick time off for hourly employees webpage.
+All classified non-union staff, contract covered staff, professional staff, and student employees earn sick time off.
+This page outlines rules for classified non-union, contract covered staff, and professional staff, including nonpermanent employees.
+For sick time off provisions for student hourly employees, view the sick time off for student hourly employees webpage.

 Sick time off can be used: